-Each Fund normally calculates its NAV on each day the New York Stock Exchange (the "Exchange" or the "NYSE") is open once daily as of 4:00 P.M., Eastern time.
+Each Fund normally calculates its NAV on each day the New York Stock Exchange (the "NYSE Exchange") is open once daily as of 4:00 P.M., Eastern time.
 Because the value of a Fund's portfolio securities changes every business day, its share price usually changes as well.
-In the event of an emergency or other disruption in trading on the Exchange, a Fund's share price would still normally be determined as of 4:00 P.M., Eastern time.
-The Exchange is generally closed on all national holidays and Good Friday; Fund shares will not be priced on those days or other days on which the Exchange is scheduled to be closed.
-When the Exchange is closed for unusual reasons, Fund shares will generally not be priced although a Fund may decide to remain open and in such a case, the Fund would post a notice on www.nb.com.
+In the event of an emergency or other disruption in trading on the NYSE Exchange, a Fund's NAV would still normally be determined as of 4:00 P.M., Eastern time.
+The NYSE Exchange is generally closed on all national holidays and Good Friday; Fund shares will not be priced on those days or other days on which the NYSE Exchange is scheduled to be closed.
+When the NYSE Exchange is closed for unusual reasons, Fund shares will generally not be priced although a Fund may decide to remain open and in such a case, the Fund would post a notice on www.nb.com/ETF.